Level 3 Applied Science

 What is the course about?

-If you are curious about the world around, you and want to develop your knowledge and understanding of scientific principles and how they are applicable in the real world then choosing BTEC Applied Science will give you plenty of laboratory experience and opportunities to practically apply the science knowledge that you will gain throughout the course
+If you are curious about the world around, you and want to develop your knowledge and understanding of scientific principles and how they are applicable in the real world then this fascinating two-year course will give you plenty of laboratory experience and opportunities to practically apply the science knowledge that you will gain throughout the course.

 Why should I choose the course?